 Missouri attorney general sees link to sexual revolution, sex trafficking

-KANSAS CITY, Mo. — Missouri Attorney General Josh Hawley is drawing attention after a report that he told a gathering of pastors last month that sex trafficking is linked to the sexual revolution of the 1960s.
+KANSAS CITY — Missouri Attorney General Josh Hawley is drawing attention after a report that he told a gathering of pastors last month that sex trafficking is linked to the sexual revolution of the 1960s.

 The Kansas City Star reported Wednesday that it had obtained audio from a speech Hawley gave in December at a "Pastors and Pews" event in Kansas City hosted by the Missouri Renewal Project.
 The Missouri group is an affiliate of the American Renewal Project that works to politically engage conservative Christians.